Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/08-Databases/Readme.md

 }

-### Creating/inserting a document into a collections
+### Creating/inserting a document into a collection

 [Mongodb inserting a document](http://api.mongodb.com/python/current/tutorial.html#inserting-a-document)